ericzhng/eric-blogs/source/_posts/github-page-hexo.md

+---
-title: "Setting hexo for GitHub page"
+title: "Set up hexo for GitHub page"
 date: 2018-10-13 19:40:00
+banner: /eric-blogs/gallery/arabic-pyramid.jpg
-thumbnail: images/site-logo.png
+thumbnail: /eric-blogs/images/hexo-logo.png
 categories:
-- web
+- Software
-- hexo
+- Website
 tags:
+  - Windows
+  - Hexo
-- hexo
+  - GitHub
 ---

 Welcome to [Hexo](https://hexo.io/)!
 This is your very first post.
 Check [documentation](https://hexo.io/docs/) for more info.
 If you get any problems when using Hexo, you can find the answer in [troubleshooting](https://hexo.io/docs/troubleshooting.html) or you can ask me on [GitHub](https://github.com/hexojs/hexo/issues).